brendon1357/PortfolioWebsite/README.md

 ```
 npm run build
 ```
-If you plan to use bootstrap it can be installed with NPM by typing the command in your my-app directory.
+If you plan to use bootstrap and react-bootstrap both can be installed with NPM by typing the following commands in your my-app directory.
 ```
 npm install bootstrap --save
+npm install react-bootstrap --save
 ```
 You can also download React Developer Tools as a google chrome extension to help with debugging.